warehouse-pg/whpg-docs/docs/docs/7x/install_guide/platform-requirements.md

 WarehousePG provides access to HDFS with the WarehousePG Platform Extension Framework PXF

-PXF can use Cloudera, Hortonworks Data Platform, MapR, and generic Apache Hadoop distributions.
+PXF can use Cloudera and generic Apache Hadoop distributions.
 PXF bundles all of the JAR files on which it depends, including the following Hadoop libraries:

 |PXF Version|Hadoop Version|Hive Server Version|HBase Server Version|
 |-----------|--------------|-------------------|--------------------|